-Côte d’Ivoire has a great potential to become an important destination for adventure travels in Africa.
-Since many there’s been a strong promotion to make more visitors go to Côte d’Ivoire for vacation and discovery.
-We’ve talked to visitors coming back from their visit in Côte d’Ivoire and asked them their opinions about this country.
-They’ve answered Côte d’Ivoire is too sweet.
-They also apreciated warmful and welcoming population, exciting aquatic activities in the beaches, a strong cultural diversity among the 60 etnical groups and a beautiful fauna and flora that has to be discovered.
+Côte d’Ivoire has great potential to become an important destination for adventure travels in Africa.
+For many years there’s been a strong promotion of vacation and discovery travels in Côte d’Ivoire.
+We’ve talked to visitors coming back from Côte d’Ivoire and asked them their opinions about the country.
+They’ve answered that Côte d’Ivoire is too “sweet”.
+They also appreciated the warm and welcoming population, the exciting aquatic activities and beaches, the strong cultural diversity with over 60 different ethnic groups and the beautiful fauna and flora to be discovered.

 We recomend adventure travelers to discover Côte d’Ivoire.

 Côte d’Ivoire is situated in West Africa with a southerly facing North Atlantic Ocean coast.
 It is bordered by Ghana to the east, Liberia to the west, Guinea to the northwest, Mali to the north, and Burkina Faso to the northeast.
 Côte d’Ivoire is mostly flat to undulating plains; mountains are located in the northwest.
 Most of the inhabitants live along the sandy coastal region.
 Apart from the capital area, the forested interior is sparsely populated.
 The highest point is Mont Nimba (1,752 meters).

 Climate in Côte d’Ivoire is characterized by tropical along the coast, semiarid in the far north; three seasons – warm and dry (November to March), hot and dry (March to May), hot and wet (June to October).
 The coast has heavy surf and no natural harbours; during the rainy season torrential flooding is possible.

 Why visit Côte d’Ivoire ?